 Where to Stay in Bologna

-The Best Day Trips from Bologna, Italy
+The Best Day Trips from Bologna by Train

 On a recent visit to Italy, we spent several weeks in Bologna, and had a wonderful time doing day trips to many destinations from our base in the city.